 Tom Wishon sums this question up best:

 “The complete and total performance of ANY shaft is controlled purely by its weight, overall flex design, bend profile design, torsional stiffness and its weight distribution. (weight + flex + bend profile + torque + balance point).
 PERIOD

 The lighter the weight and the lower the torque, the more expensive a shaft will be.
 This is because the materials required to bring the weight of a shaft below 60 grams are more expensive.
 And, wrapping layers to form the shaft so the fiber orientation keeps the torque low takes more time, which costs more money in the production of the shaft.

-But even in that one example, could the PERFORMANCE of the Epic shaft or of any other high dollar shaft be duplicated in a shaft that would make a decent profit at a retail price of $50?
+But even in that one example, could the PERFORMANCE of a $400 shaft or of any other high dollar shaft be duplicated in a shaft that would make a decent profit at a retail price of $65?

 YES, I believe completely so because there is nothing in the weight, flex, bend profile, torque or balance point of a shaft that cannot be duplicated using normal standard to high modulus graphite materials that have been around for decades”.

-A good example of this is the UST PROFORCE V2 shaft that retails for around $80 Canadian.
-This shaft is in Mike Weir, Jim Furyk, and Adam Scott’s drivers’ to name a few and this shaft seems to win somewhere on a Professional Tour almost weekly.
+Going back a few years, a good example of this was the UST PROFORCE V2 shaft that at the time, retailed for around $80 Canadian.
+This shaft was in Mike Weir, Jim Furyk, and Adam Scott’s drivers’ to name a few and this shaft seemed to win somewhere on a Professional Tour almost weekly.

 I have to agree with Tom Wishon when he was asked this question.
 In his words:

 “I think the next 5-7 yrs that are going to tell the tale for where custom clubfitting finds itself.